arcus/NALMS_Not_Another_LMS/README.md

 ![Alerts & Notifications menu.](media/pathways_3.png)

-Select "completed_alert.csv" in your pathway's directory.
+Select "alerts.csv" in your pathway's directory.

-Repeat to upload "nudge_alert.csv".
+This will upload two alerts: one to nudge participants who are inactive for at least two weeks, and another to congratulate participants who finish their pathways.

 ### Check that pathway is correctly set up in REDCap